GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Policy Configuration

 The login policy is the one configuration file that configures the bridge's behavior.
-The most simple example of one looks like this and accepts any credential, while forwarding all subject fields to the `access_token`:
+The most simple example of one looks like this and accepts any credential, while forwarding all subject fields to the `id_token`:

 ```JSON
 [